junhe1979/DalitzPlot.jl/doc/qBSE.md

 &=\frac{1}{2}\sum_{J^P,\lambda_k,\lambda}N^2_{J}\sum_{j}|T^{J^P}A^{J^P}|^2.
 \end{align}
 $$

+The square of amplitude is calcualted by `function ampsqure(tecm, k, ch, para)`.

 - The GEN pacakge can generate the events with $(p^{lab}_1, p^{lab}_2, p^{lab}_3)$ in the frame of $Y$.
 - The $M_{ij}$ can be obtained as $(p^{lab}_i+p^{lab}_j)^2$, and used to solve the ${\cal T}^{J^P}_{\lambda_i,\lambda_j;\lambda'_i,\lambda'_j}({\rm p}'_j,M_{ij})$ with qBSE.
 Here, the ${\rm p}'_j$ is generated by the Gauss discretization.